ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Configure a volume using Amazon EFS.
 Mount the EFS volume to each Windows instance.
 - B. Configure AWS Storage Gateway in Volume Gateway mode.
 Mount the volume to each Windows instance.
-- C. Configure Amazon FSx for Windows File Server.
-Mount the Amazon FSx volume to each Windows instance.
+- ==C. Configure Amazon FSx for Windows File Server.
+Mount the Amazon FSx volume to each Windows instance.==
 - D. Configure an Amazon EBS volume with the required size.
 Attach each EC2 instance to the volume.
 Mount the file system within the volume to each Windows instance.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/13/#) [  Discussion  **24**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/13/#)